viamrobotics/docs/docs/components/servo/gpio.md

 # SME: Rand
 ---

-Configure a `gpio` servo to integrate a hobby servo controlled by general-purpose input/output (GPIO) pins on a non-`viam:raspberry-pi:rpi` model [board](/components/board/) into your machine:
+Configure a `gpio` servo to integrate a hobby servo controlled by general-purpose input/output (GPIO) pins on a non-`viam:raspberry-pi:rpi` model [board](/components/board/) into your machine.
+Physically connect your servo to your board and power both on.
+Then, configure the servo:

 {{< tabs name="Configure a gpio Servo" >}}
 {{% tab name="Config Builder" %}}